 Students gain familiarity with computing terminology and should be able to make informed decisions about the appropriate use of computers in given situations.
-It is envisaged that all students will become familiar with various technological platforms (computers and students will become familiar with various technological platforms (computers and personal electronic devices such as tablets) and their uses during their school life.
+It is envisaged that all students will become familiar with various technological platforms (computers and personal electronic devices such as tablets) and their uses during their school life.